Rhizocephala: Parasitism

+Rhizocephalan crustaceans were traditionally divided into Kentrogonida, with a kentrogon stage, and Akentrogonida, which lack it.
+However, molecular data show these groups are paraphyletic, so they can only be considered developmental types rather than formal orders.

 The female cypris larva in Kentrogonida settles on a host and metamorphoses into a specialized juvenile form, a kentrogon.
 This has no visible segmentation and no appendages except the antennules.
 These are used to attach the larva to the host; their only purpose is to inject a cell mass, the vermigon, into the host's hemolymph through a retractive hollow stylet on the larva's head.
 The kentrogon stage seems to have been secondarily lost in all of the Akentrogonida, where the cypris injects the vermigon through one of its antennules.
 The vermigon grows into a network of root-like threads through the host's tissue, centering on the digestive system and especially the hepatopancreas, and absorb nutrients from the hemolymph.
 The network of threads is called the interna.
 The female then grows a sac-like externa, which consists of a mantle, a mantle cavity, an ovary and a pair of passageways known as cell receptacles, extruding from the abdomen of the host.